7 Causes of Pride: How to be More Humble!

 Any situation that requires you to be perfect at all times is dysfunctional.

-Racism, sexism, nationalism, xenophobia, classism, anti-semitism and every system that divides people into categories and determines their self-worth are consequences of pride.
+Racism, sexism, nationalism, xenophobia, classism, anti-Semitism, the education system, and every other system that divides people into categories and determines their self-worth are consequences of pride.
 If you notice, these systems tend to portray one group as more perfect, pure, and righteous.
-These are man made systems implemented for people to feel good about themselves and their standing with God.
+These are man-made systems implemented for people to feel good about themselves.
 The human mind only wants to rank people within levels because it makes one group feel more powerful than the others.

-Pride has also caused chaos in the church since the beginning of time.
-Some Baptists think they’re better because they’re more biblically sound than charismatics.
-While Charismatics often feel they are more in touch with the heart and power of God than Baptists.
-Ugh.
-Can’t we see that both are needed?
-Mostly all denominations bring an important characteristic of God.
-Can’t we work together in balance and resist Satan’s pride trap?
+Pride has been stirring up chaos in the Church since the beginning of time.
+Some Baptists feel they’re more biblically sound than Charismatics.
+Meanwhile, some Charismatics feel they’re more in tune with the heart and power of God.
+But can’t we see that both are needed?
+Most denominations carry a piece of God’s character.
+Why not work together in balance and humility, instead of letting Satan’s pride trap keep dividing us?

 “For consider your calling, brothers: not many of you were wise according to worldly standards, not many were powerful, not many were of noble birth.
 But God chose what is foolish in the world to shame the wise; God chose what is weak in the world to shame the strong; God chose what is low and despised in the world, even things that are not, to bring to nothing things that are…” 1 Corinthians 1:26-28